VizlabRutgers/Feature_Tracking/README.md

 # Feature_Tracking
 Vizlab Feature Tracking program

 This program is generally used to detect features.
-See our [Hybrid eddy detection](https://github.com/VizlabRutgers/Hybrid-Eddy-detection) project for the eddy detection usage.
+See our [Hybrid eddy detection](https://github.com/VizlabRutgers/Hybrid-Eddy-detection) project for the eddy detection usage in oceanography dataset.

 If you use our code, please refer to our paper: